 - 1.4.1 This Policy applies to the following securities: - a.
-Shares, rights and options issued by Australian Ethical Investment Limited (AEI securities); - b.
+Shares, rights and options issued by Australian Ethical Investment Limited (AEI Securities); - b.
 Any other securities which may be issued by the AEI Group, such as options; - c.
-Securities issued by or in relation to any other company or entity that may be affected by inside information (such as companies that the Australian Ethical Trusts invest into or are considering investing in, or another party involved in a corporate transaction with the AEI Group or any part thereof, or an AEI shareholder, or a contractor to the AEI Group or any part thereof); - d.
-Derivative instruments that are linked to the securities of any company or entity that may be affected by inside information; - e.
-Managed Investment Schemes where AEI is the Responsible Entity or Investment Manager; - f.
+Securities issued by or in relation to any other company or entity that may be affected by inside information, such as: - Companies that the Australian Ethical Managed Investment Schemes invest in or are considering investing in; - Another party involved in a corporate transaction with the AEI Group or any part thereof; or - An AEI shareholder or a contractor to the AEI Group or any part thereof; - d.
+Derivative instruments that are linked to the securities of any company or entity that may be affected by inside information; - Managed Investment Schemes where AEI is the Responsible Entity or the Investment Manager; - f.
 The Australian Ethical Retail Superannuation Fund.